maxcyking/cibilfixer-website/PRIVACY_POLICY_ANDROID.md

 - **Restriction:** Limit how we process your information

 ### How to Exercise Your Rights
-Contact us at privacy@cibilfixer.com with your request.
+Contact us at privacy@Cibil Fixer.com with your request.
 We will respond within 30 days and verify your identity before processing any requests.

 ## Children's Privacy

-CibilFixer is intended for users 18 years and older.
+Cibil Fixer is intended for users 18 years and older.
 We do not knowingly collect personal information from children under 18.
 If we discover we have collected information from a child under 18, we will delete it immediately.

 ## International Data Transfers